nhatdm22022537/iai-hackathon-2023-backend/README.md

 #### Event `post-answer`
 Post the user's answer of a specific question to the server.

+Note: You would need the Flask server running.

 Body:
 - Arg1: `<Question Number> (index start from 0)`
 - Arg2: `<User's answer> (index start from 0, i.e 0=A, 1=B, 2=C, 3=D)`